renuka1217/k8sforbeginners/k8s/docs/storage/hostpath.md

 ## 2.7 Verification Steps

 1. **Create the Directory on the Host**:
-   Ensure that the directory `/tmp/host-directory` exists on the host node:
+   Ensure that the directory `/tmp/host-directory` exists on both the worker nodes (not on the master node):
    ```bash
    mkdir /tmp/host-directory
    ```